 - Grapeseed oil not only adds anti-oxidants but is also more resistant to high heat than olive oil.

-- To store mushrooms, place them in a paper bag and pop them in the fridge.
+- Store them in a paper bag and pop them in the fridge.

 The sherry in the recipe below gives this dish Spanish flair and makes a great tapas dish.
 It makes me wish I were back in Spain.

-Not all mushrooms are edible and may cause sickness or even death if ingested.
-Please be wary of the source of where you purchase or obtain your mushrooms.
+Not all varieties are edible and may cause sickness or even death if ingested.
+Please be wary of the source of where you purchase or obtain them.
 To be extra careful, purchase common mushrooms from reliable grocery stores such as white buttons, or Crimini.
-Leave those Magic Mushrooms back in the 1970s.
+Leave those magic ones back in the 1970s.

 What are your favorite types of mushrooms?
 Please leave a comment below and let us know.